Megan Park

-Megan Park (born July 24, 1986) is a Canadian actress and director.
-She is known for her portrayal of Grace Bowman in the television series The Secret Life of the American Teenager.
-In 2021, Park made her feature directorial debut with The Fallout, which won three awards at South by Southwest including the Grand Jury Prize and Audience Award in 2021.
-Additional awards given to Park for her work in The Fallout include: the Brightcove Illumination Award for a filmmaker on the rise and 'Best Director' at South by Southwest, Palm Springs International Film Festival's 'Director to Watch' Award, 'Emerging Directors' Award from the Cannes Film Festival, and TIFF's 'Rising Star' Award.
-The film was later released on HBO Max.
-Her second film as director, My Old Ass, premiered at the 2024 Sundance Film Festival and was released by Amazon MGM Studios.
+Megan Park (born July 24, 1986) is a Canadian actress, director, writer, and producer.
+Beginning her career as a performer, she gained prominence as a regular castmember of the ABC Family television series The Secret Life of the American Teenager (2008–2013).
+After shifting her focus to work behind the camera, Park wrote and directed the feature films The Fallout (2021) and My Old Ass (2024), and created the television series Sterling Point (2026–present).

 Early life

 Born in Lindsay, Ontario, Park began her acting career with small parts starting at age 6.
 She attended Oakridge Secondary School, in London, Ontario.
 She was also a part of the Original Kids Theatre program.
-Coming from a small town in Canada, she originally did not think that writing and directing was an option.
+Based on her origins in a small town in Canada and lack of entertainment industry connections, she originally did not think that writing and directing was an option.

 Career

 Acting

 Park's first major roles came with a guest spot on the Lifetime series Angela's Eyes and a minor role in the indie movie Charlie Bartlett.
 Park completed a guest starring role on the Disney Channel show Life with Derek as Amy, a love interest of Derek and head cheerleader ex-girlfriend to Max.
 In the ABC Family series The Secret Life of the American Teenager, she played one of the main characters, Grace Bowman, a conservative Christian teen and cheerleader who, along with her boyfriend, struggle with her purity vow until marriage.

 In 2013, Park lost the role of Nicki in the sitcom Undateable to Briga Heelan.
 Heelan had originally been cast in the role but was believed to be unable to continue when her sitcom Ground Floor was renewed for a second season.
 The part was recast with Park, however when Heelan's schedule was adjusted to allow her to appear on both shows, Heelan took back the role.

 In 2014, Park portrayed Jules in the horror-thriller film Demonic, directed by Will Canon.
 In 2015, Park portrayed Lindsay in the Hallmark Channel movie A Wish Come True, directed by Mark Rosman.